 On the other hand, let’s say that your stone does require sealing, and you neglect to do so.
 Any liquid that is spilled on the surface will be able to soak into the stone and do damage.
 Water will be the least of your worries, as most countertops have to deal with much worse.
 A kitchen counter needs to handle mild acids like orange juice or vinegar, as many mild acids are encountered in the kitchen.
 Acid will etch porous stone very quickly, and can even ruin it entirely.
 It also needs to withstand common cleaning chemicals that it may also encounter.

 For a granite sink top located in a bathroom, the risk is even greater.
 The chances of this slab being exposed to chemicals are much higher, and there is a much greater variety of chemicals at play.
-When these chemicals seep down into the porous stone, they can stain it terribly and might eventually cause cracking.

 How To Test Your Granite